Sociovestix/lenu/README.md

 lenu train DE       # Germany
 lenu train US-DE    # United States - Delaware lenu train IT       # Italy

+# enable logging to see more information like the number of samples and accuracy
+lenu --enable-logging train CH
 ```

 Identify ELF Code by using a model.
 The tool will return the best scoring ELF Codes.